 As Bangladesh rapidly advances in the digital world, it faces an increasing number of cyber threats in Bangladesh.
 With the growth of digital services, online banking, e-commerce, and government digitization initiatives, the country’s exposure to cyberattacks has escalated.
 Cyber criminals are exploiting vulnerabilities in both public and private sectors, targeting individuals, businesses, and governmental agencies.
 Understanding the nature of cyber threats in Bangladesh is crucial for developing effective strategies to counter these risks and safeguard the nation’s digital future.

-Cyber Threats in Bangladesh
+Types of Cyber Threats in Bangladesh

 Phishing is one of the most common and pervasive cyber threats in Bangladesh.
 Cyber criminals use deceptive emails, SMS, and websites that imitate legitimate sources (e.g., banks or government agencies) to trick individuals into providing sensitive information like passwords, bank account details, or credit card numbers.
 The impact is significant, as individuals may fall victim to financial fraud, while businesses suffer from data breaches and financial loss.
 To prevent these attacks, it’s essential to educate users on recognizing phishing attempts, use spam filters and security software, and implement multi-factor authentication (MFA) for all sensitive accounts.